 Charges for critical workers in managed isolation

-Charges for critical workers from January 1 2021
+Charges for critical workers

 The Ministry of Health and Managed Isolation and Quarantine will undertake a risk assessment and in some cases permit groups of critical workers to share rooms.